 Instagram launched an official app for Windows 10 last year, but it's missing one key function: there’s no way to upload photos to Instagram from your PC.
 There’s no way to upload photos from the website either, and there's no dedicated app for Mac OS X.

 This is a pain – particularly if you want to share pictures you’ve taken with a digital camera rather than a smartphone, or you want to make a few sneaky edits using a photo editor first.

 This might change in the future, but in the meantime there are two handy ways to get around it and upload photos to Instagram from your PC.

-Update: A new version of BlueStacks App Player was released in July that makes it even easier to upload pictures to Instagram, so we've updated this guide accordingly.
+Update: A new version of BlueStacks App Player was released earlier this year that makes it even easier to upload pictures to Instagram, so we've updated this guide accordingly.

 1. The BlueStacks method